sevvel108/SavvyBlogs/content/about.md

 date: "2014-04-09"
 menu: main
 sidebar: false
-title: About Hugo
+title: About Author
 ---

-Hugo is a static site engine written in Go.
+Hugo is a static site engine written in Go.sdsdd

 It makes use of a variety of open source projects including: